Building community throughout your college experience

 If you're living off campus, check out the U's commuter resources.

 Looking for community based on shared identities or experiences?
-The U has a wide variety of affinity spaces including the Gender and Sexuality Center for Queer and Trans Life, the Multicultural Center for Academic Excellence (MCAE), the Circle of Indigenous Nations (COIN), and several Cultural Centers located in the Union.
+The U has a wide variety of affinity spaces including the Gender and Sexuality Center for Queer and Trans Life, the Multicultural Center for Academic Excellence (MCAE), the Circle of Indigenous Nations (COIN), First Generation at the U of M, and several Cultural Centers located in the Union.

 Are you an international student?
 International Student and Scholar Services (ISSS) offers numerous opportunities for community building.